-These ingredients are generally used as thickening agents, emulsifiers, stabilizers, and softening agents, giving your (not so reef-friendly) sunscreen the much-needed supple and skin-loving texture.
+These ingredients are generally used as thickening agents, emulsifiers, stabilizers, and softening agents, giving your (not so reef-safe) sunscreen the much-needed supple and skin-loving texture.
 But, they are absolutely no good for the coral reefs in the oceans.
-Let’s learn why!

 ‘Microplastics’ are particulates made of plastic material less than 5 mm in size.
 So basically, you can’t even see them.
 But they are usually found in soil, ocean, etc. So if you wonder what’s the big deal, let us give you an idea.

 Whenever you apply sunscreen and swim in the sea or any water bodies, the microplastics in them get washed off.
 Small fish in these water bodies mistakenly consider them as food.
 These small fish are the food of bigger fish.
-And so on and so forth.
+And so on, so forth.

 But guys, do you realize something?
-So many people also eat fish!
+So many of us also eat fish!
 A study mentions that we (humans) ingest tiny amounts of plastics every day.
 And we don’t even know its consequences in the long run.

 Why do manufacturers add microplastics and chemicals to sunscreens?